 Business Merger or Acquisition?

-When businesses merge, supply chain and logistics operations rarely improve as a result.
-Typically, some degree of rationalisation is necessary to realign the supply chain with the changed structure of the enterprise.
+When businesses are acquired or merge, supply chain and logistics operations become the focus for improved results.
+Typically, some degree of rationalisation and realignment is necessary to achieve this.

-However, supply chain and logistics restructuring can be a complicated task, and not necessarily an easy one to perform in the aftermath of a merger or business acquisition, when so many elements of the business require consolidation.
+However, supply chain and logistics restructuring can be a complicated task, and not necessarily an easy one to perform in the aftermath of a merger or business acquisition, when so many elements of the business are under pressure and change.

 At the same time, it is imperative to eliminate unnecessary complexity and redundant supply chain processes or assets without delay if you are to avoid excessive costs and potential supply and service problems.